effectai/force-frontend/README.md

 bun link
 ```

-4.Navigate back to frontend folder:
+4. Navigate back to frontend folder:

 ```bash
 bun link @effectai/effect-js
 ```

 Running the sdk with `bun dev` will automatically build & reload whenever a change occurs.

+Note: if you've ran the frontend before without linking, it's important to clear the cache inside of the node_modules & .nuxt folders.